How To Choose Your Cruise Holiday

 Choose your cruise along the Mekong River and see the best parts of Vietnam and Cambodia.
 Start at Siem Reap, where you can visit the towering temples of Angkor Wat.
 Your cruise will continue all the way through to Ho Chi Minh City, Vietnam.

 While this route is mostly rural in between, you will still stop in Phnom Penh, Cambodia’s capital city.
-Experience floating fish markets, gaze on royal residences, pass through rural villages, and see a French Gothic church on your way.
+Experience floating fish markets, gaze at royal residences, pass through rural villages, and see a French Gothic church on your way.

 This is a perfect cruise for an adventure seeker and traveller who is fairly fit.
 If you can climb in and out of basic local panga boats, you’ll be able to participate in the daily excursions more easily, reaching Mekong’s tributaries and rural shore points.